 Drinking alcohol during pregnancy increases the risk of miscarriage, premature birth and your baby having a low birthweight.
 It can also affect your baby after they're born.

-Drinking during pregnancy can cause your baby to develop a serious condition called foetal alcohol spectrum disorder (FASD).
+Drinking during pregnancy can cause your baby to develop a serious life-long condition called foetal alcohol spectrum disorder (FASD).

 FASD can cause problems with: